wuxiaofei01/Universal-Turing-Machine-emulator-QT-txt-/README.md

 txt loading file format: the name given in the first five lines is unique, prefix name
 The following are the current state, the current amount, the state transitioned to, the amount changed, and the moving direction

-If you have any questions, please add qq:1337675840